RossielCS/Pirate-Adventure/game-design-document.md

 ### Mechanics
 - The player earns 10 points each time the pirate overlaps a red diamond.
 - The red diamond is removed from the scene once is collected by the player.
-- The platforms has a constant movement from right to left and also appears randomly inside a delimited space.
+- The platforms have a constant movement from right to left and also appear randomly inside a delimited space.
-- The player counts with double jump.
+- The player counts with a double jump.
-- If the player falls of one of the platforms, the game ends.
+- If the player falls off one of the platforms, the game ends.

 ## Story and Character
 ### Story